Champion Shots Medal

 The Champion Shots Medal is a military award of Australia.
 In Australia the three armed forces, the Royal Australian Navy, the Australian Army and the Royal Australian Air Force, conduct annual target-shooting competitions with standard issue weapons.
 Three medals – one for each force – are awarded to the winners.

 No more than three medals can be awarded in each calendar year.
 If the same person receives a further Champion Shots award it is in the form of a date bar, which is attached to the ribbon of the original award.
 The most clasps awarded (as of 30 June 2006) is five, to Brett G. Hartman.

-Multiple awards

-The Champion Shots Medal is awarded with a clasp in the form of a date bar inscribed with the year the competition was won which is attached to the ribbon of the Medal.
-Subsequent awards are recognised by a further date bar attached to the ribbon above the original date bar.

-When the ribbon is worn alone, the award of an additional clasp is indicated by an emblem in the form of a disc of antiqued brass bearing a device of laurel wreaths.

-Eight people have been awarded additional clasps for their medals: